xem/3ds/hardware.md

 - An SD / microSD card reader.
 - A copy of the 3DS game "Cubic Ninja".
 It has to be in the same region as your 3DS (Europe, USA or Japan).

-Note: the Gateway 3DS flashcard can also launch homebrews, but only in .3ds and .cia formats.
+Note: some 3DS flashcard can launch homebrews, built as .3ds or .cia files.

 However, this tutorial will focus on .3dsx homebrews, which are currently only compatible with Ninjhax + hbmenu.